-They may order an X-ray of the chest, to look for signs of any underlying condition that could be causing the cough.
+They may order an X-ray of the chest to look for signs of any underlying condition that could be causing the cough.

 To check for any current infection, the doctor may run tests on a sample of sputum, the thick substance that the lungs create during an upper respiratory infection.

-If the doctor has ruled out other possible underlying causes, they may diagnose post-viral cough.
+If the doctor has ruled out other possible underlying causes, they may diagnose postviral cough.
 This issue may last 3–8 weeks.

 To help ease a cough at home, a person can try:

-- drinking warm broths and teas
+- drinking water, warm broths, and teas to stay hydrated

 - avoiding irritants such as pollen, smoke, and dust